enisz/igdb/README.md

 ```
 As you can see, the ``$result`` variable holds an array, containing 5 elements (the ``limit`` parameter is set to 5), and these elements are on the third page of the results. (``offset`` is set to 10) Every element of the ``$result`` array is an object, containing properties called like the fields from options ``fields`` parameter.

-> Please note, that sometimes there are records which missing one or more fields.<br/>
+> Please note, that sometimes there are records which are missing one or more fields.<br/>
 > Refer to the IGDB's endpoint documentation regarding the mandatory fields.<br/>
 > Working with non-mandatory fileds requires you to check for availability before accessing them.

 ## Changes
+### v1.0.3 - March 18, 2018
+ - Providing either search or id parameter in the options array are not mandatory anymore.
+ - Providing fields parameter when using expander is not mandatory anymore.
+ - Ordering parameter 'order' in the options array has been renamed to 'direction'.
+Refer to the [order](#order) section of the [options parameters](#options-parameters).
+ - Implemented count method.
+Refer to the [count](#count) section of the Readme.
+ - Example _count.php_ has been added.
+ - Updated Readme
 ### v1.0.2 - March 17, 2018
  - Modified the [constructor](#initializing-class) to ask only for the API Key.
 The API URL has been changed to be fix for every user (by IGDB).
  - The API URL and KEY setter and getter methods has been removed.
- - The API URL and KEY validator methods has been removed
+ - The API URL and KEY validator methods has been removed.
  - New method for order parameter constructing has been implemented.
  - [Stringify Options](#stringify-options) method is private again.
 Use the updated endpoint methods instead.
  - Updated [Endpoint Methods](#endpoints) to accept a second optional parameter to return the constructed URL instead of executing the query.
  - _basic.php_ example file has been renamed to _basic.example.php_.
  - _order.php_ example has been added.
  - _order_subfilter.php_ example has been added.
- - All example files has been modified with the updated constructor
+ - All example files has been modified with the updated constructor.
 ### v1.0.1 - March 16, 2018
- - Added [Changes](#changes) section to the ReadMe
+ - Added [Changes](#changes) section to the ReadMe.
  - Fixed [filter parameter](#filters) constructing; the parameter input has been changed.
- - Added example snippets to the [Options Parameters](#options-parameters) section
+ - Added example snippets to the [Options Parameters](#options-parameters) section.
  - Added example file _filter_multiple_criteria.php_
  - Added example file _filter_single_criteria.php_